Fritzbox2000/gif_to_ascii_rust/README.md

 [] - Upscaling for images smaller than terminal resolution [] - Using half height block and background / foreground colour to double vertical resolution at a loss of the "ascii" aestetic

+## # Vent

+Hey weirdo reading this, this my unfiltered thoughts whilst writing this, if you are reading this then you are probably going back through the commit log because I should be deleting this quite regularly.
+So if you are on the current version try running with the test gif "egg.gif" that output looks interlaced, but the gif crate is telling me no. I'm guessing this might be a bug, I'm not exactly sure last time I thought something was a bug turned out it was just my resize function being silly (what I passed it) so I'm guessing that ain't right.
+Even weirder are the black boxes in "happy.gif" This is probably caused by the function that's been causing me so much greif recently, that damned "calc_next_frame"! because it seems to be exactly the sort of stuff that should handel, boxes like that.
+But why isn't it getting those frames, why do other gifs work so well?
+WHAT IS GOING ON HERE!